AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 product-area: documents
 navigation-topic: manage-your-work-workfront-proof
 title: View the Progress and Status of a Proof in Workfront Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: Proof progress indicates the work done on a proof from the time you send the proof to reviewers to the time they make a decision on the proof.
 ---

-# View the Progress and Status of a Proof in *Workfront Proof*
+# View the Progress and Status of a Proof in `Workfront Proof`

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Understanding Proof Progress

-Proof progress indicates the work done on a *proof* from the time you send the *proof* to reviewers to the time they make a decision on the *proof*.
+Proof progress indicates the work done on a `proof` from the time you send the `proof` to reviewers to the time they make a decision on the `proof`.

 * [Progress Icons](#progress-icon-descriptions)
 * [Levels of Proof Progress](#levels-of-proof-progress)

 ### Progress Icons

-The progress icons, S, O, C, and D, appear in the progress bar indicate *proof* progress.
+The progress icons, S, O, C, and D, appear in the progress bar indicate `proof` progress.

 ![proof_edit_existing_progress.png](assets/proof-edit-existing-progress-350x78.png)

-They indicate the following information about a *proof*:
+They indicate the following information about a `proof`:

 <table cellspacing="15">
  <col>